 - What is NPS in technical terms?
-Net Promoter score is a customer perception index ranging from -100 to 100 that predicts customer loyalty and the willingness to promote the product, service or brand.
+Net Promoter Score is a customer perception index ranging from -100 to 100 that predicts customer loyalty and the willingness to promote the product, service, or brand.

 - How should you measure NPS?
 Let’s understand the following terms before we measure NPS:

 - Detractors – Those who selected the scale below 7.
-These respondents are unhappy with the services and are most likely to not recommend your brand or even worse, spread negative feedback.
+These respondents are unhappy with the services and are most likely not to recommend your brand or, even worse, spread negative feedback.
 It is important to find out what went wrong and how you can rectify the problem at hand immediately.

 - When should you measure NPS?
 At the absolute end of a transaction to understand if your customer would truly promote your brand.
 The complete satisfaction of going through the entire journey and support structure will help a customer determine his loyalty to your brand.